What you need to know about your skin - part 2

 • Mediating and processing skin responses like pain and itching

-• Exerting and stimulating, through activation of CB-1 and CB-2, potent analgesic effects receptors at sensory nerve terminals and on inflammatory cells
+• Exerting and stimulating, through activation of CB-1 and CB-2, potent analgesic effects on receptors at sensory nerve terminals and on inflammatory cells

 A little word about Cortisol